rematch/rematch/docs/migrating/from-redux.md

 ### 2. Mix reducers & models

-Our currently `Redux` reducers are currently like this:
+Our `Redux` reducers are currently like this:

 ```ts twoslash
 const INCREMENT = "sharks/increment";